torbsd/torbsd.github.io/index.md

 There are three aspects of the __TDP’s__ approach:

 * Increase the number of Tor relays running BSDs.
-We envision this happening by increasing the total number of relays, with the addition of more BSD users running relays;
+We envision this happening by increasing the total number of relays, with more BSD users running relays;

-* Make the Tor Browser available under BSD operating systems using native packaging mechanisms.
-Our first target is OpenBSD;
+* Make the Tor Browser available under BSD operating systems using native packaging mechanisms with OpenBSD as the initial target;

 * Engage the broader BSD community about the Tor anonymity network and the place that BSD Unix should occupy in the privacy community at